axissecuritylabs/axis-security-soc-lab/README.md

 ## Feature Breakdown

+### Readiness Assessment — Trial Alert Gate

+Before accessing the alert queue, every analyst completes a tier-specific readiness trial.
+The trial cannot be skipped and must be completed with the correct triage decision before the queue unlocks.

+- **Tier 1 Trial** — A medium-severity phishing alert: typosquatted sender domain, high Proofpoint confidence score, and a credential harvesting URL.
+Correct decision: Escalate.
+Failure routes back to the Analyst Guide.
+- **Tier 2 Trial** — A high-severity EDR alert: Office macro spawning encoded PowerShell at 2 AM, unsigned binary dropped to AppData, active C2 beacon on port 4444.
+Correct decision: Escalate.
+Failure routes to Tier 1.

+Both trials present raw log data, five structured investigation questions with hints, and analyst coaching on the key indicators.
+Written answers are required before decision buttons activate.

+---

+### Platform Walkthrough

+On first entry to the alert queue, a 15-step guided tour launches automatically.
+Each step spotlights a section of the platform with a pulsing cyan highlight ring and a tooltip explaining what the section is for and when to use it.
+Back and Next buttons allow free movement through the steps.
+A Skip Tour link appears on the first step.
+The walkthrough runs once and is stored locally — it does not repeat on subsequent sessions.

+---

 ### Alert Queue

 The core of the platform.
 76+ realistic alerts spanning Tier 1 and Tier 2 categories.
 Each alert presents a raw log block mirroring what you would see in a real SIEM — Proofpoint, CrowdStrike Falcon, Azure AD, Zscaler, Sysmon, and more.

 **Workflow per alert:**
+- Claim the ticket (top of the Triage tab) to start the investigation timer and open the decision row
 - Read the raw log and correlated sim log timeline
 - Fill in structured enrichment fields: source IP, destination, host, user, process, analyst notes
 - Navigate four tabs: Triage, Investigation, MITRE + CTI, Detection Tuning
+- Write a mandatory escalation handoff note when escalating Critical or High severity alerts
 - Make a decision: Escalate, Investigating, False Positive, or Needs Monitoring
 - Receive coaching on your decision with TP/FP rate context and technique explanation